-Interest Rate in Turkey is expected to be 24.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Turkey to stand at 19.00 in 12 months time.
-In the long-term, the Turkey Interest Rate is projected to trend around 11.50 percent in 2020, according to our econometric models.
+The benchmark interest rate in Turkey was last recorded at 45 percent.
+Interest Rate in Turkey is expected to be 45.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Turkey Interest Rate is projected to trend around 25.00 percent in 2025 and 12.00 percent in 2026, according to our econometric models.